sharpjs/SharpRouting/README.md

 **What about MVC 5?** MVC 5 introduced [attribute routing](http://blogs.msdn.com/b/webdev/archive/2013/10/17/attribute-routing-in-asp-net-mvc-5.aspx), which provides some of these benefits.
 While MVC 5 attribute routing is quite good, SharpRouting retains advantages in versatility, extensibility, and avoidance of duplication.

 SharpRouting has 100% code coverage by a suite of automated unit tests.
-Each method and type has IntelliSense documentation.
+Every public method and type has IntelliSense documentation.

 ## Getting Started